abroze/abroze/README.md

 ## Education

+- #Stanford University
-- Stanford University, Master of Science in Computational and Mathematical Engineering (2021 - 2023)
+  Master of Science in Computational and Mathematical Engineering (2021 - 2023)
-- Delft University of Technology, Bachelor of Science in Mechanical Engineering (2018 - 2021)
+- #Delft University of Technology
+  Bachelor of Science in Mechanical Engineering (2018 - 2021)

 ## Programming Projects